PonPonTheBonBon/SSBB-HD-stickers/README.md

 Also reference [complete list of stickers](https://www.ssbwiki.com/List_of_stickers_(complete_list)) for names and images,
 but you can also find images in this repo as well, in folder [stickers original](/stickers%20original).

+Just finding links to source images is very helpful.
+Create an issue, put links together with the filename from the folder stickers original,
+and someone (such as me) can then process those into HD stickers.

 ### Can I use these?
 Feel free to download the folder "stickers HD" and put it in the game.
 Follow guides regarding replacing internal files with external ones.